 Phil Edwards, Athlete (1907-1971)

-In 1928 Edwards completed at the Canadian Olympic trials in Hamilton winning the 800m and qualifying for the Olympic Games.
+In 1928, Edwards competed at the Canadian Olympic trials in Hamilton winning the 800m and qualifying for the Olympic Games.
 At the Amsterdam Games he placed fourth in the 800m and won a bronze medal as a member of the 4x400m relay team.
 He went on to win a total of five bronze medals at three Olympic Games, making him the most decorated Canadian Olympian in the sport of Athletics.
-He ran out of the Hamilton Olympic Club
+He ran out of the Hamilton Olympic Club during his training.

 Jason Tunks, Athlete (1975-)

-Jason was ranked as a top-ten discus thrower in the world for ten consecutive years and holds the Canadian National Record at 67.88m.
-In 2012, Tunks was inducted into the London (Ontario) Sports Hall of Fame and in 2014, Tunks was inducted into the Canadian Track and Field Hall of Fame.
+He was ranked as a top-ten discus thrower in the world for ten consecutive years and holds the Canadian National Record at 67.88m.
+In 2012, Tunks was inducted into the London (Ontario) Sports Hall of Fame, and in 2014, he was inducted into the Canadian Track and Field Hall of Fame.

 Catherine Bond-Mills, Athlete & Builder (1967-)